MohamedZaton/people_tmdb/README.md

 ☑︎ When movie is selected, a Poster view in another Screen and from top-right you can download orignal image.

-☑︎ Getx is a state management package in this app.
+☑︎ State management -> Getx .

 ☑︎ Unit testing.